copyrite/LwotcMinimalText/XComGame.md

 * Cannot trigger on the same turn as Run and Gun.
 Run and Gun cannot be used if you have gained an action from Close Encounters.

 ## Combat Awareness
-+15 Defense when on Overwatch. +1 Armor when on Overwatch.
++15 defense when on Overwatch. +1 Armor when on Overwatch.
 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.

 ## Combat Engineer